yuehaowong/devOpsDemo/README-TRAVIS.md

         ```yaml
         docker-compose -f docker-compose-test.yml up --abort-on-container-exit
         ```
     - When we run our script, we dictate what version of python and pip (python's package management system) to use.
+You'll want to make sure that pip is upgraded, as the AWS EB CLI requires a version of pip that's already preinstalled.
 The -v flags here will print all lines in the script before executing them, which helps identify which steps failed in the case of us hitting a snag in our deployment.
 The second and third elements in our **script** array will look like so:

         ```yaml
         python3 -VV
+        pip install --upgrade pip
         pip -V
         ```